Cameron Bancroft: Ball-tampering incident and suspension

-Return to Cricket
+Return to cricket

 Bancroft made a return to professional cricket on 30 December 2018, playing for the Perth Scorchers in the 2018–19 Big Bash League season.
-In the match he scored 2 runs from three balls, with the Hobart Hurricanes going on to win the game by 6 wickets.
-Although he only scored 2 runs in his first game back for the Perth Scorchers, he went on to make 296 runs in 10 games in the season, including a Career Best knock of 87* against the Sydney Sixers, in which he was awarded man of the match.
+In the match, he scored two runs from three balls, with the Hobart Hurricanes going on to win the game by 6 wickets.
+Bancroft went on to make 296 runs in 10 games in the season, including a career best score of 87 not out during a game against the Sydney Sixers, for which he was awarded man of the match.

-In February 2019 Bancroft returned to first-class cricket, playing for Western Australia against New South Wales in the 2018–19 Sheffield Shield.
+In February 2019, Bancroft returned to first-class cricket, playing for Western Australia against New South Wales in the 2018–19 Sheffield Shield.
 He made an unbeaten 138 in the first innings and 86 in the second.
-Bancroft faced a total of 621 balls in the match, falling 28 balls short of former Australian Captain Steve Waugh's record of most balls faced in a Shield match.
+Bancroft faced a total of 621 balls in the match, falling 28 balls short of former Australian captain Steve Waugh's record of most balls faced in a Shield match.

-Later in the year he was appointed as captain of Durham County Cricket Club in England for the 2019 season.
-While the move to make him captain was criticised by some members of the public, it was supported by Durham director of cricket Marcus North and former Australian Captain and Teammate Steve Smith.
-In his one-day debut for Durham, Bancroft scored 150 not out off 130 balls against Northamptonshire.
+Later in the year, he was appointed captain of Durham County Cricket Club in England for the 2019 season.
+While the move to make him captain was criticised by some members of the public, it was supported by Durham director of cricket Marcus North as well as former Australian captain, teammate and fellow ball-tampering conspirator, Steve Smith.
+In his one-day debut for Durham against Northamptonshire, Bancroft scored 150 not out off 130 balls.

+The aftermath of the ball-tampering scandal and the challenges of returning to professional cricket took a toll on Bancroft's mental health.
+He openly discussed his struggles, as well as the pressures and expectations faced by professional athletes.

 2019 Ashes series

-In July 2019, he was named in Australia's squad for the 2019 Ashes series in England.
-He made his international return in the first test at Edgbaston at the beginning of August.
-He played the first two Tests, but after scores of 8, 7, 13 and 16, was dropped for the third Test.
+In July 2019, Bancroft was named in Australia's squad for the 2019 Ashes series in England.
+He made his international return in the first Test at Edgbaston at the beginning of August.
+He played the first two Tests, scoring 8, 7, 13 and 16, and was dropped for the third Test.